maverickspectacle/database/pages/race.md

 **The Empirical Issues**

+The empirical issue is that white people are not the most privileged group in society on any measure.
+In terms of income, various groups do better than whites, such as Asians<ref>https://www.jstor.org/stable/1085574?seq=1#metadata_info_tab_contents</ref>.
+While some of this may be due to immigration selection bias into western countries, much of it is ceertainly also due to the higher mean IQ that asians tend to possess, something demonstrated in earlier sections to be in part genetic in origin.
+To the extent that empirically "privilege" may exist, it certainly is not whites who have it.

 ### The Effect of Anti-White Racism

 Much of the mainstream narrative on race concerns the existence of anti-black racism, and oftentimes even the suggestion that anti-white racism exists can be seen as a dog-whistle for some "evil agenda".
 However, there is evidence that anti-white racism exists to some extent, particularly amongst liberals, even white liberals.
 As has been discussed before several times, white liberals are the only group of people to have an outgroup preference<ref>https://www.tabletmag.com/sections/news/articles/americas-white-saviors</ref>, suggesting from the outset that white liberals may engage in racism against their own ethnic group.
 There are numerous documented studies which empirically show that liberal racial bias exists to a fairly large extent: